torrejonv/teranode/docs/sop/StandardOperatingProcedures-milestone-3-alpha-testing.md

 # 7. Troubleshooting

 - Common issues and solutions
     - ????
-Runbook?
+Runbook? **TODO**
 - Log file analysis
-- Escalation path to BSV Teranode official support team?
+-

+Should you encounter a bug, please report it following the instructions in the Bug Reporting section.